31 Funny Christmas Jokes for the Merriest Holiday

 Get in the Christmas spirit with these advent calendars everyone on your list will love.

-Would you like to learn how to write a boastful, overly intimate holiday newsletter?
+How to write a boastful, overly intimate holiday newsletter:

 • Open strong with a passive-aggressive attack on a loved one: “[This year is] barreling to a close as Deborah spends yet another Saturday at the wine shop.”